 Is there a cure for chronic abdominal pain?

 Chronic abdominal pain is often identified as a problem in the gastrointestinal, endocrine, or reproductive systems of the body.
 However, chronic abdominal pain commonly has no identifiable cause.
 An example is chronic pancreatitis.
-Healthcare providers are able to identify that the pancreas is part of the problem but are often unable to understand why it is happening.
+Healthcare providers are able to identify that the pancreas is involved, but are often unable to understand why it is happening.
 Conditions, like chronic pancreatitis, that have no identifiable cause are called idiopathic.

 Most patients with idiopathic chronic abdominal pain have had numerous tests and procedures.
 Common tests are the following:

 - MRI scans